BALINESE THEATER

 Drama in Bali is usually derived from a local chronicle called Babad.
 Drama is estimated to first emerge in 1820.
 The art rose in the golden era of the Klungkung kingdom at the reign of I Dewa Agung Sakti.
 At that time, it is known in the form of Arja.
 Arja later developed into some drama forms in Bali, namely Prembon, Sendratari, and Drama Gong.
 [Source: Bali Tourism Board]

-Dr. Jukka O. Miettinen of the Theatre Academy Helsinki wrote: “Though only a small island among the thousands of islands forming Indonesia, Bali is a chapter apart in the field of theatre.
-Despite the strong influence of increasing tourism since the 1930s, its theatrical tradition is one of the most interesting traditions in the world.
-Bali has been the home of many unique theatrical genres for several centuries.
-For over half a century, many of the old court theatre traditions have been maintained by village communities.
-As a result, the classical tradition has been freely interpreted by Southeast Asian standards, which have mainly been dominated by the courts.
-While being preserved, traditions have also been developed, combined, and renewed.
-Many villages have their own specific traditions of music, theatre, and dance, and performances can be seen daily.
+Despite the strong influence of increasing tourism since the 1930s, Bali's theatrical tradition remains one of the most interesting in the world.
+For several centuries, Bali has been home to many unique theatrical genres.
+For over half a century, village communities have maintained many of the old court theater traditions.
+As a result, the classical tradition has been interpreted according to Southeast Asian standards, which have mainly been dominated by the courts.
+While preserving traditions, communities have also developed, combined, and renewed them.
+Many villages have their own specific traditions of music, theater, and dance, and performances can be seen daily.
 [Source: Dr. Jukka O. Miettinen, Asian Traditional Theater and Dance website, Theatre Academy Helsinki **]

-Two genres of theatre survive in Bali: the wayang kulit shadow theatre and the gambuh court dance-drama, which have preserved the ancient Hindu-Javanese tradition in a possibly more archaic form than any corresponding form of theatre in Java.
+Two genres of theatre survive in Bali: the wayang kulit shadow theatre — distinct from its Javanese counterpart in puppet design and musical accompaniment, which uses four gender instruments — and the gambuh court dance-drama, which have preserved the ancient Hindu-Javanese tradition in a possibly more archaic form than any corresponding form of theatre in Java.
 Between the ninth and the sixteenth centuries Bali had close contacts with East Java, at times belligerent and at times peaceful.
 Over these centuries, Bali adopted the Hindu-Buddhist court culture of East Java and its various forms of theatre.
-(See Below). **
+(See Below).
+The various forms of masked and unmasked theater imclude topeng, wayang wong, gambuh, and arja.

 Ritual and Trance Performances in Bali